Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

-Seoul subway line 9, which will run east along the south bank of the Han River, is planned to open in three phases.
-The line will connect Gimpo Airport with line 5 and with AREX, a private railway line.
+Seoul subway line 9, which runs east along the south bank of the Han River, was planned to open in three phases.
+The line connects Gimpo Airport with line 5 and with AREX, a private railway line.

-The section will have three tracks to carry express trains in both directions and will pass through nine stations.
+The section has three tracks carrying express trains in both directions and passing through nine stations.
 The line also has six transfer stations for lines 1, 2, 3, 4, 5 and 7.
-It will run four-car Hyundai-Rotem trains at speeds of 33km/h for local-stopping trains and 47km/h for express trains, allowing passengers to reach Gimpo from Gangnam in under 30 minutes.
+It runsfour-car Hyundai-Rotem trains at speeds of 33km/h for local-stopping trains and 47km/h for express trains, allowing passengers to reach Gimpo from Gangnam in under 30 minutes.

-The second section of the subway line 9 that will connect the Olympic Stadium station with Sinnonhyeon, and is scheduled for completion in 2013.
-The third section that will connect the stadium to Bangi-dong will be completed by 2015.
+The second section of the subway line 9 that connects the Olympic Stadium station with Sinnonhyeon was completed in 2015.
+The third section connecting the stadium to Bangi-dong was opened in 2018.

 Subway lines are colour coded for easy identification.
 The colour coding system along with signs, written in both Korean and English, helps passengers to identify the lines and guides them the lines in appropriate direction.